 The amount of space, measured in cubic units, that an object or substance occupies is called volume.
 Two-dimensional doesn’t have volume but has area only.
-Example, Volume of Circle cannot be found, though Volume of the sphere can be.
+For example, the Volume of the Circle cannot be found, though the Volume of the sphere can be.
 It is so because a sphere is a three-dimensional shape.

 Below given is the table for calculating Surface area and Volume for the basic geometrical figures: